Research

 Definiteness in clausal subjects

-Katya Morgunova and I show that, at least for some speakers, the D-layer (definite article to) in clausal subjects in Greek is optional, and can only be preferred/dis-preferred in certain environments.
+Katya Morgunova (McGill) and I show that, at least for some speakers, the D-layer (definite article to) in clausal subjects in Greek is optional, and can only be preferred/dis-preferred in certain environments.
 We argue that its distribution is governed by semantic and pragmatic considerations rather than syntactic ones, contrary to previous claims in the literature.
 We propose that the D-layer in clausal subjects introduces a presupposition that the proposition it modifies is consistent with the beliefs of the speaker.

 Why would you D that?
-On the D-layer in Greek clausal subjects (with Katya Morgunova) [ResearchGate paper] [Dropbox paper] [handout / poster]
+On the D-layer in Greek clausal subjects (with Katya Morgunova) [ResearchGate paper] [Dropbox paper] [handout / poster] [BibTeX citation]

-Poster at the 47th Penn Linguistics Conference.
+Poster at the 47th Penn Linguistics Conference (PLC 47).
 2023

 Exclusivity of disjunction

 I participated as a research assistant at the Logic across languages: expressing and interpreting connectives cross-linguistically (CrossConn) project of Andreea Cristina Nicolae at the Leibniz-Centre of General Linguistics (ZAS).
 The aim of the project is to compare natural language connectives cross-linguistically with boolean/logical ones.
-We designed and run an experiment to test the extent to which various disjunctive particles give rise to exclusive interpretations.
-The experiment was translated and ran in English, French, Modern Greek, Russian, Romanian and Turkish.
+We designed and ran an experiment to test the extent to which various disjunctive particles give rise to exclusive interpretations.
+The experiment was translated and ran in English, French, Modern Greek, Russian, Romanian, and Turkish.